 for 112 years Upton Park (aka the Boleyn Ground) to the redeveloped 2012 Olympic Stadium, now

 known as the London Stadium.

 Getting to the ground

 There are basically two ways to get to the ground from Kings Cross.
 Firstly, you can jump on a tube to Liverpool Street, and change there for the Central Line to Stratford, from where it's getting on for a 15 minute walk to the away turnstiles.
-There's a tube every 2-3 minutes, and the journey should take you around 20 minutes.
+There's a tube every 3-4 minutes, and the journey should take you around 20 minutes.
 It'll cost you £2.40 each way with an Oyster Card or contactless debit/credit card.
 The cash price is £4.90 each way.
-A One Day Travelcard is £12.30 should you want to buy one for some reason.
 The alternative travel option is to catch a fast train from St Pancras to Stratford International.
 It only takes 7 minutes, but at the same time there are only four trains an hour.
-The last one that you can catch if you want to be sure of seeing the kick-off is the 14.09.
-Be aware that the platform is in the "international" part of St Pancras, which is a bit of hike from whichever pub you end up in.
-The fare is £7.80 return, although you get a third off this with a railcard or with a group of three or more.
+The last one that you can catch if you want to be sure of seeing the kick-off is the 16.37.
+Be aware that the platform is in the "international" part of St Pancras, which is a bit of hike from all the pubs other than Barrel Vault.
+The fare is £8.20 return, although you get a third off this with a railcard or with a group of three or more.
 Stratford International is also around 15 minutes from the ground.

 If for some reason you choose to drive there then you should be aware that the only parking anywhere near the ground is at the Westfield shopping centre.
 It'll cost you £9.80 though.